universetraveller/CatenaD4J/scripts/generate_bugs/README.md

 The output is in the directory [export](./export) which can be copied as dataset's **projects** directory.

 ### Validate the result
-Script [validate.py](./validate.py) can check exceptions occur in the algorithm, and the output is wriiten into `./validation` by which we can find if the result is expected.
+Script [validate.py](./validate.py) can check exceptions occur in the algorithm, and the output is written into `./validation` by which we can find if the result is expected.

 `python3 validate.py`